 Enrollment reached a record of 1,117 students in 1967.
 Temple Buell pledged $25 million in trust and as a result, the college was renamed Temple Buell College in 1967.
 In 1973, the name of the college returned to its original with one revision; the board of trustees voted to use "women" in the college name to emphasize the purpose of CWC – to educate many women.
 Thus, it would be known as Colorado Women's College.

-A re-engagement program was established in 1973, targeting working women over the age of 25.
-However, during the 1970s and 80s, CWC faced financial hardships; after careful consideration and study, the Colorado Women’s College and the University of Denver merged in 1982.
-DU was committed to continuing women’s programs, incorporating the re-engagement program known as The Weekend College into the College of Business.
+A re-engagement program was established in 1973, targeting workingwomen over the age of 25.
+After careful consideration and study, Colorado Women's College and the University of Denver merged in 1982.
+DU was committed to continuing women's programs, incorporating the re-engagement program known as The Weekend College into the College of Business.

 A New Horizon